Common questions about Tribe

 Who employs me?

-Care providers are essentially self-employed.
+Support providers are essentially self-employed.
 Tribe is a facilitator of volunteering and paid opportunities.
 The roles Tribe will create and grow show the benefits of genuine self-employment: autonomy, choice of who to work with, flexibility, being able to develop consistent relationships with people and families and focusing on what people want.
 In these roles, more public and families’ own money goes directly into the front line and stays in the community.

 How much can I get paid?

 This depends on the type and amount of opportunities you are applying for in your community.
-The aim is to directly pay carers, and because you're self-employed', you should get paid more than you would than if you were working for a company as there are no rising cost pressures.
+The aim is to directly pay support providers, and because you're self-employed', you should get paid more than you would than if you were working for a company as there are no rising cost pressures.

-How quickly can I receive care?
+How quickly can I receive support?

-Who will be my care provider?
+Who will be my support provider?

 Do I have to pay anything?